Tournament Leave-pair-out Cross-validation for Receiver Operating Characteristic (ROC) Analysis: Experimental study

 \subsection{Real data set}

-In addition to synthetic data, we have performed experiments using prostate magnetic resonance imaging (MRI) set to compare $\hat{A}(f)$ against $\hat{A}_{LOO}(f)$, $\hat{A}_{LPO}(f)$ and $\hat{A}_{TLPO}(f)$, and to confirm the results obtained on the synthetic data simulations.
-Prostate MRI is having increasingly important role in the detection and management of men with a clinical suspicion of prostate cancer \cite{jambor2015prebiopsy} and those with diagnosed prostate cancer \cite{jambor2016prospective}.
-Diffusion weighted imaging (DWI) is the corner stone of prostate MRI.
-However, validation of DWI post-processing methods is limited due to lack of robust cross validation method \cite{jambor2016relaxation,merisaari2017fitting,jambor2015evaluation,merisaari2015diffusion}.
-Thus, in this study DWI data of 20 patients with histologically confirmed prostate cancer in the peripheral zone were evaluated.
+In addition to synthetic data, we have performed experiments using prostate magnetic resonance imaging (MRI) data to compare $A(f)$ against $\hat{A}_{LOO}(f)$, $\hat{A}_{LPO}(f)$ and $\hat{A}_{TLPO}(f)$, and to confirm the results obtained on the synthetic data simulations.
+MRI plays an increasingly important role in the detection and characterization of prostate cancer (PCa) in men with a clinical suspicion of PCa\cite{jambor2015prebiopsy} and those diagnosed with it.\cite{jambor2016prospective} Diffusion weighted imaging (DWI) is the corner stone of prostate MRI.
+However, validation of DWI post-processing methods is limited due to lack of robust cross validation method.\cite{jambor2016relaxation,merisaari2017fitting,jambor2015evaluation,merisaari2015diffusion} Thus, in this study DWI data of 20 patients with histologically confirmed PCa in the peripheral zone were evaluated.
 Each patient gave written inform consent and the study was approved the ethical committed of the Turku University Hospital (TYKS) located in Turku, Finland.
-This DWI data or part of it was included in previous studies. \cite{jambor2015evaluation,merisaari2015diffusion,toivonen2015mathematical,merisaari2015optimization,perez2016diffusion}
+The DWI data included in this study were part of prior studies focused on development and validation of novel DWI post-processing methods.\cite{jambor2015evaluation,merisaari2015diffusion,toivonen2015mathematical,merisaari2015optimization,perez2016diffusion}

-In these experiments, the classification task was to classify DWI voxels belonging to prostate tumors or non-malignant tissue.
-The DWI data set consisted of 85 876 voxels (9 268 marked as cancerous and 76 608 as non-cancerous) obtained from the corresponding parametric maps of those 20 patients with prostate cancer.
-The voxel-wise features were the parameters used on modeling the DWI signal decay: ADCm, ADCk and K as explained in Toivonen et. al (2015).
+In these experiments, the task was to classify DWI voxels belonging to prostate tumors or non-malignant tissue.
+The DWI data set consisted of 85 876 voxels (9 268 marked as cancerous and 76 608 as non-cancerous) obtained from the corresponding parametric maps of 20 patients with PCa.
+The voxel-wise features were the parameters derived using DWI signal decay modeling: ADCm, ADCk and K as detailed in Toivonen et. al (2015).
 In addition, Gabor texture was extracted as feature for each parametric map (Gabor-ADCm, Gabor-ADCk, Gabor-K).
-These six features have shown to have signal in distinguishing tumor voxels from non-tumor voxels. \cite{toivonen2015mathematical,langer2009prostate,ginsburg2011variable}
+These six features have shown to have signal in distinguishing tumor voxels from non-tumor voxels. \cite{toivonen2015mathematical,langer2009prostate,ginsburg2011variable} Patient characteristics and image examples are shown in supplemental material (Table 1, Figures S6 and S7).